ma-ji/amgps/_pages/about.md

 ### Overview

 Data crunching is hard, applying data crunching methods to empirical social science studies is harder.
-This course has three purposes:
+This course has <a name="purposes">three purposes</a>:

 1. Understand basic quantitative and qualitative empirical analysis methods;
 2. Able to conduct the analysis manually and with software packages;